 Legal Requirements for Divorce

-legal requirements for getting divorce
+legal requirements for divorce

 The legal requirements for getting a divorce in Singapore may be found in section 95 of the Women’s Charter: